aeonSolutions/AeonLabs-Monitor-Fresh-Reinforced-concrete-Hardening-Strength-maturity/README.md

 - how to assemble one smart PCB concrete maturity device
 - How to buy one on Tindie
 - How to install the firmware code
-- How to use it at any construction site.
+- How can you use it at any construction site?
 - & more...

 <br />